goreleaser/goreleaser/www/docs/customization/upload.md

       -----END CERTIFICATE-----
 ```

+!!! success "GoReleaser Pro"

+    Some options are only available in [GoReleaser Pro feature](/pro/).

 These settings should allow you to push your artifacts into multiple HTTP
 servers.

 !!! tip

     Learn more about the [name template engine](/customization/templates/).